Middleware¶

 For those coming from a more enforced typed language like Java or C#, a protocol is the python equivalent to an interface.

-is simply an interface to build middlewares for Lilya by enforcing the implementation of
+The MiddlewareProtocol is simply an interface to build middlewares for Lilya by enforcing the implementation of

-and the async def __call__
+the __init__ and the async def __call__.

 Enforcing this protocol also aligns with writing a Pure ASGI Middleware.